-In October 2016, the teams Library, EUROLAB, Communications, Publications, and Training joined together in the newly created department "Knowledge Transfer".
+In October 2016, the teams Library, EUROLAB, Communications, Open Access, Publications, and Training joined together in the newly created department "Knowledge Transfer".
 In this department, we are dedicated to continuously further develop and optimize our broad range of services and concepts to effectively transfer research findings and survey methods know-how to the scientific community and to society.
 In close cooperation with the scientific departments of GESIS, we select contents and products that are adapted for the purpose of informing society and specific target groups.
 Our aim thereby is to improve science communication to disseminate and better transfer key outcomes and messages from our areas of expertise to different actors of society and to enhance the dialogue between research and practice.
 To improve our services, we seek to broaden our networks and to improve the exchange between the scientific community and political and social actors.

 The GESIS library offers an in its complexity unique collection of materials and documentation on empirical social science and applied computer science.
 It is a reference library, which is also frequently used by external users.
 The inventory can be researched via the library catalogue and a sub-section of it via the Cologne University Catalogue.
 A special feature is the linking of the library stock to the research data available in GESIS's Data Catalogue (DBK).
 We have collections at both GESIS sites (Cologne and Mannheim) and are members of the working group “Libraries and Information Centers” of the Leibniz Association.
 Click here for the library page.